Orange Cranberry Bundt Cake

 While pulling together my baking holiday gift guide, I stumbled across the most stunning Bundt pan.

-While I don’t REALLY have any room in my kitchen for it, I bought it anyways!
+While I don’t REALLY have any room in my kitchen for it, I bought it anyway!
 What can I say, my impulse control is a work in progress.

 I treated myself to this fancy new Bundt pan in hopes it would inspire me to make something new.